About chemotherapy for prostate cancer

 You can view and print the quick guides for all the pages in the Treating prostate cancer section.

 Chemotherapy means using drugs that kill cancer cells.
 It is sometimes used to treat prostate cancer that has spread to other parts of the body.
 It is used mainly if hormone therapy is not controlling the cancer.
 A number of chemotherapy drugs may be used and these include

 The links above take you to information about the side effects of each drug.

 Docetaxel is the most commonly used drug.
 It is used for prostate cancer that has not responded to hormone therapy.
 It is also used if hormone treatment is no longer controlling the cancer.
 But it is only used for people who are fit enough to have this chemotherapy treatment.
 All chemotherapy has side effects and the likely side effects have to be balanced with the potential benefit of the treatment.
 So it is important to talk this through with your doctor.

-The National Institute for Health and Clinical Excellence (NICE) recommend up to 10 treatments per patient.
-They say that the treatment should stop if the cancer continues to grow, or if you have severe side effects.
-NICE say docetaxel should be available to men who are able to look after themselves with only occasional help.
+The National Institute for Health and Care Excellence (NICE) recommends up to 10 treatments per patient.
+They say that the treatment should stop if the cancer continues to grow or if you have severe side effects.
+NICE says that docetaxel should be available to men who are able to look after themselves with only occasional help.

 All chemotherapy has side effects.
 Those you get depend on

 - Which drug or combination of drugs you have